Skeletons

 .

 These skeleton are trained in the use of a naginate spear.
-All of their attacks involve swinging the spears wildly at great range, which will be a problem since the majority of them show up in narrow halls and passages.
-As such, it's difficult to get in close enough to initiate your own offense because they react very quickly.
+All such attacks involve swinging the spears wildly and at great range, which will be a problem in that this enemy type patrols narrow halls and passages.
+As such, it's difficult to get in close enough to initiate your own offense, to which a halberd will react quickly.

 Alternate Names/Forms: Skeleton Spear